The Clarabridge Engage API only allows clients to make a limited number of calls in a given hour. This policy affects the APIs in different ways.

 The default rate limit for calls to the REST API varies depending on the authorization method being used and whether the method itself requires authentication.

-OAuth calls (the default) are permitted 350 requests per hour and are measured against the `oauth_token` used in the request.
+OAuth calls (the default) are permitted 350 requests per hour and are measured against the user ID associated with the

 This means that the more users have authenticated your app, the more allocation you will have.